KxSystems/docs-v1/docs/interfaces/with-r.md

 `execute(connectionhandle, request)`
 : Execute a request on the specified connection handle

-To open and initialize a connection from R to a q process on `localhost` listening on port 5000, with a trade table loaded:
+To open and initialize a connection from R to a kdb+ process on `localhost` listening on port 5000, with a trade table loaded:
 ```r
 library(rkdb)
 test.rkdb()  # run kdb+ on localhost:5000 for this